rahulagg26/Accident-Detection-and-Alerting-System/ReadMe.md

 ```
 python -V
 ```
 If python not installed then install python using this [link](https://www.python.org/downloads/).
+And also jupyter notebook using this [link](https://jupyter.org/install)
 ### STEP 1
 We will start by opening `cmd` and directing to folder where our dataset and model is.
 And type `jupyter notebook` to open notebook (assuming notebook is installed on your system) on your browser.<br/>